haptork/easyLambda/Readme.md

 processing or any data / task parallel code.
 Processing a flat-file with ezl is as simple and declarative as working with spreadsheet program or writing a SQL query, but using C / C++ functions.
-You get an expressive way to compose the algorithms as a data-flow of small tasks, clean separation of various algorithm logics from i/o, data-formats or parallelism, various built-in functions for common operations and MPI parallelism with no to little extra code.
+You get an expressive way to compose the algorithms as a data-flow of small tasks, clean separation of algorithm logic from i/o, data-formats or parallelism, various built-in functions for common operations and MPI parallelism with no to little extra code.
 The library presents no special structure, data-types or requirements on the user functions.
 Moreover, it facilitates composition of functions with